 Regardless of the nature of employer, the following frequently asked questions may assist in understanding issues related to hiring disabled veterans.

 Hiring Veterans with Service-Connected Disabilities

-- What do veterans with service-connected disabilities go through when leaving the military?
+- What happens when veterans with service-connected disabilities leave the military?

 - What is the Uniformed Services Employment and Reemployment Rights Act (USERRA)?